maxwolf621/Notes/Angular/viewchild.md

 ### Read Token

-A Single element can be associated with multiple types.
+A Single Element can be associated with multiple types.

 ```html
 <input #nameInput [(ngModel)]="name">